Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 </br>

-1. Collators execute a runtime upgrade but it is not applied
++ Collators execute a runtime upgrade but it is not applied
-2. The relay chain executes the **PVF Pre-Chekcing Process**
++ The relay chain executes the **PVF Pre-Chekcing Process**
-3. The first parachain block that will be included after the end of the process needs to apply the new runtime
++ The first parachain block that will be included after the end of the process needs to apply the new runtime

 <!-- .element: class="fragment" data-fragment-index="1" -->

 </br>

-Cumulus autonomously follows the relay chain to apply the runtime when it's needed
+Cumulus autonomously follows the relay chain to apply the runtime when it's time
 <!-- .element: class="fragment" data-fragment-index="2" -->

 Notes: